talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

     $config
 );
 $loyaltyProgramId = 'loyaltyProgramId_example'; // string | The identifier for the loyalty program.
 $endDate = new \DateTime("2013-10-20T19:20:30+01:00"); // \DateTime | Used to return expired, active, and pending loyalty balances before this timestamp.
-You can enter any past, present, or future timestamp value.  **Note:** It must be an RFC3339 timestamp string.
+You can enter any past, present, or future timestamp value.  **Note:**  - It must be an RFC3339 timestamp string. - You can include a time component in your string, for example, `T23:59:59` to specify the end of the day.
+The time zone setting considered is `UTC`.
+If you do not include a time component, a default time value of `T00:00:00` (midnight) in `UTC` is considered.

 try {
     $result = $apiInstance->exportLoyaltyBalance($loyaltyProgramId, $endDate);